Will UXtweak make my site slower?

 How much data does UXtweak RePlay use?

-One concern that one might have regards the volume of data sent by the RePlay collector to the server.
+A concern that one might have regards the volume of data sent by the RePlay collector to the server.
 Some users might consider it a problem if session recording started consuming inordinate amounts of their data (especially if they're on limited data plans).
 To deal with such a possibility, we're constantly working on improving the RePlay collector script with data saving in mind.